lillianTheuma/Thermostat_API/README.md

   - name (string)
   - temp_setting (integer)

+### PATCH /homes/[:home_id]/rooms/[:room_id]
+Deletes a room

 ### GET /homes/[:home_id]/rooms/[:room_id]/ac_on
-returns a boolean regarding whether the AC should be on or not and current temperature
+returns a boolean regarding whether the AC should be on or not and current temperature Used for automated logic, this endpoint would be called by a smart air conditioner

 ### GET /homes/[:home_id]/rooms/[:room_id]/heater_on
-returns a boolean regarding whether the heater should be on or not based on temperature setting and current temperature
+returns a boolean regarding whether the heater should be on or not based on temperature setting and current temperature Used for automated logic, this endpoint would be called by a smart heater

 ### GET /homes/[:home_id]/rooms/[:room_id]/current_temp
-Returns the latest temperature reading in the room as an integer
+Returns the latest temperature reading in the room as an integer Mostly for user interfaces as automated systems will use heater_on and ac_on endpoints

+### GET /homes/[:home_id]/rooms/[:room_id]/temperatures_today
+Returns temperature readings taken today
+Mostly for user interfaces, can be used to make a graph of temperatures over time, for example.

+### POST /homes/[:home_id]/rooms/[:room_id]/temperatures
+params:
+  - temperature (integer)